JetBrains/teamcity-documentation/topics/configuring-vcs-roots.md

 </note>

 If TeamCity detects that a [VCS commit hook](configuring-vcs-post-commit-hooks-for-teamcity.md) is used to trigger checking for changes, this interval is automatically increased up to the predefined value (4 hours).
-If the periodical check finds changes undetected via the commit hook, the checking interval is reset to the specified minimum.
+If the periodical check finds changes undetected via the commit hook, the polling interval is reset to the specified minimum.

 </td></tr><tr>